CALCULATE YOUR SIP RETURNS

 Understanding Stock And Mutual Funds

-Stock investment refers to investing in company shares directly, whereas mutual funds create a pool, collecting funds from different investors before investing in the market.
-When an individual investor invests in the stock market, he/she needs to perform extensive research on the market and stock performance before selecting shares.
+A stock or equity investment refers to investing in company shares directly, whereas in mutual fund investments, a pool is created with funds collected from different investors before investing in the market.
+When an individual investor invests in the stock market, they need to perform extensive research on the market and stock performance before selecting shares.
 But in case of mutual funds, there is usually a fund manager who does the job for you.
-Read More About What is Mutual Fund?

 Mutual Funds vs Stocks